mjdusa/my-go-template/README.md

 [![Code Coverage][go_code_coverage_img]][repo_url]
 [![License][repo_license_img]][repo_license_url]

 ## Description

-Please see our [Contributing](./CONTRIBUTING.md) for how to contribute to the project.
+* TODO: Description of project goes here.

-## Contributing
+## Customizing Template after coping

-# Replace 'my-go-template-org' with your github org
+* TODO: Replace 'my-go-template-org' with your github org
-# Replace 'my-go-template-app' with your app name
+* TODO: Replace 'my-go-template-app' with your app name
-# Rename the cmd/my-go-template-app directory to your app name
+* TODO: Rename the cmd/my-go-template-app directory to your app name

 ## Contributing

 Please see our [Contributing](./CONTRIBUTING.md) for how to contribute to the project.

 ## Setting up for development...